cmcqueen/simplerandom/python/README.txt

 In Windows, it has been tested on Python 2.4, 2.5, 2.6, 2.7 and 3.1.
 It passes under these versions.

+With Cython 0.14, one unit test shows an error with a certain seed value of the MWC64 iterator.

 The pure Python code is expected to work on 64-bit platforms, but has not been tested.
 The Cython version of ``simplerandom.iterators`` should work on 64-bit platforms, but has not been tested.